MLSC-BSOITR/Bootstrap-Static-Web/README.md

-# Read CONTRIBUTING.md for 'How to contribute ?'
+# Read CONTRIBUTING.md to know more about 'How to contribute ?'
-# MLSC_static-web
+# MLSC_static-website